 To read/download the texts and translations, click here.

 1870 to 1910 saw the introduction and flourishing of the imported Liederabend in England.
-Art Song was no longer an amuse bouche between larger works in potpourri programs popular at the time.
+Art Song was no longer an amuse-bouche between larger works in potpourri programs popular at the time.

-Coinciding with popular interest in vocal recitals, the modern grand piano was undergoing rapid technical advancements and becoming increasingly capable of showcasing new trends in chromatically-infused orchestral-style writing.
+Coinciding with popular interest in vocal recitals, the modern grand piano was undergoing rapid technical advancements and becoming increasingly capable of showcasing new trends in chromatically infused orchestral-style writing.
 An 1818 Broadwood 6-octave fortepiano famously inspired Beethoven to new heights in his piano sonatas.
 By the 1840s, Broadwood & Sons was producing 2500 keyboards a year and had sold a ‘Broadwood square’ to Queen Victoria and Prince Albert for Buckingham Palace.
 As production shifted away from square keyboards in 1866, “cottage uprights” and ornate straight-strung grands were on the rise.
 The 1875 piano in this performance is an example of the latter style.
 Within its beautiful walnut casing, all original parts are intact and have been sensitively restored and maintained over the past 145 years.
-While its full provenance remains to be uncovered, the piano may have once reside at Balmoral Castle during the reign of Queen Victoria.
+While its full provenance remains to be uncovered, the piano may have once resided at Balmoral Castle during the reign of Queen Victoria.

 This program draws on the excitement of the rising popularity of salon music in the UK.
 Ralph Vaughan Williams’ timeless Songs of Travel, inspired by the great song cycles of Franz Schubert, saw their premiere at Bechstein Hall (now Wigmore Hall) in London in 1904.
-It is interesting to note that both the Songs of Travel and Schubert’s Winterreise were written around their 30th year, though Schubert was at the end of his song writing (and living) years, and Vaughan Williams was just beginning.
+It is interesting to note that both the Songs of Travel and Schubert’s Winterreise were written around their 30th year, though Schubert was at the end of his songwriting (and living) years, and Vaughan Williams was just beginning.

 Deserving of revival and among the most successful and prolific songwriters of the Victorian Era is Maude Valérie White.
 Her music fed the imagination of a young Ralph Vaughan Williams, was beloved by Queen Victoria and, now, inspires the listener with a remarkable range of intimacy and boundless enthusiasm.
-Her Two Songs from the turn-of-the-century showcase her profound gift of melody.
+Her Two Songs from the turn of the century showcase her profound gift of melody.

 The story of how Charles Gounod came to write more than 60 songs in English is fascinating.
 Originally escaping the Franco-Prussian War with his family in 1870, he stayed three more years in England, alone and composing many songs, under the roof of a girl’s orphanage run by the amateur soprano and notorious litigant Mrs. Georgina Weldon.
 Whether amorous or not, the relationship between the two was heated, culminating in Mrs. Weldon’s successful lawsuit against Gounod for 10,000 GBP and a rather infantile return of one of his manuscripts defaced with her name in crayon over every single page.
 Returning to France, Gounod took the scores he could and recycled some songs with new French translations.
 If thou art sleeping, Maiden is perhaps now better known as Viens!
 Les gazons sont verts! and Maid of Athens can also be sung as Vierge d’Athènes.

 Cécile Chaminade was an entrepreneuring pianist-composer and a unique voice of the late 19th century in France.
 She persevered in a discriminatory culture to ultimately succeed both artistically and financially, making a particular mark in the salon culture of North America, where many musical societies in her name still thrive today.
-The centerpiece of her legacy is a well-known flute concertino, but she reveals her great gift for elegant charm and textures in her songs.
+The centrepiece of her legacy is a well-known flute concertino, but she reveals her great gift for elegant charm and textures in her songs.
 Fleur jetée (1889) and N’est-ce pas?
 (1906) are somewhat unusual for their contemplative moods among her many virtuosic settings.
 Each, pulsating in supple unfolding phrases, evokes a meditative landscape with longing surges.